jtmerritt/BeSocial/README.md

 - make groups editor show mosaic of contact photos of it's photo
 - re-evaluate what needs to be saved when a fragment goes into the background
  - may be related to crashes
+- find exponential decay icon
+- implement check for existance of Misses You group
 - background images
     - from text messages
     - internet source